Back to blog

 Automatic Defog Sensor

 Taking the human element out of keeping the windshield free of condensation, an automatic defog sensor monitors the surface temperature, air temperature, and relative humidity to determine the condensation point of the windscreen.
-Through high-accuracy monitoring, the system can automatically provide the minimum amount of heat to the defroster airflow to provide a clear windshield without overcompensation.
+Through high-accuracy monitoring, the system can automatically provide the minimum heat to the defroster airflow to provide a clear windshield without overcompensation.

 Sun Load Sensor